stolostron/search-collector/pkg/transforms/README.md

 # Data Model Documentation

-Here we document the properties collected for resources and the relationships between resources.
+Here we document the properties collected for the kubernetes resources and the relationships between those resources.
+This only covers the edges computed on the collector (intra-cluster).
+Inter-cluster edges are computed in the aggregator.

 ## Resource Properties